yeemey/2018-05-29-kingcounty/index.md

     <div class="col-md-4">
       <h4 id="editor-windows">Windows</h4>
 	 <p>
         nano is a basic editor and the default that instructors use in the workshop.
-Running the installation commands in the "Setup for King County machines" section above will have installed nano for use with Bash.
+Running the installation commands in the "Setup for King County machines" section above will install nano for use with Bash.
+You can follow those steps for your personal Windows machine.
 	    </p>

 </div>